vishvAsa/AgamaH/hinduism/articles/muller-max/india_what_it_can_teach_us/7_VEDA_AND_VEDANTA.md

 The performance of this daily Pit_ri_ya_gñ_a, seems to have been extremely simple.
 The householder had to put his sacred cord on the right shoulder, to say "Svadhâ to the Fathers," and to throw the remains of certain offerings toward the south.[^295]

+[^295]: Â_s_v.
+G_ri_hya-sûtras I. 3, 10.

+[^294]: In the _S_ânkhâyana G_ri_hya (I. 5) four Pâka-ya_gñ_as are mentioned, called Huta, ahuta, prahuta, prâ_s_ita.

 The human impulse to this sacrifice, if sacrifice it can be called, is clear enough.
 The five "great sacrifices" comprehended in early times the whole duty of man from day to day.
 They were connected with his daily meal.[^296] When this meal was preparing, and before he could touch it himself, he was to offer something to the gods, a Vai_s_vadeva offering,[^297] in which the chief deities were Agni, fire, Soma the Vi_s_ve Devas, Dhanvantari, the kind of Æsculapius, Kuhû and Anumati (phases of the moon), Pra_g_âpati, lord of creatures, Dyâvâ-p_ri_thivî, Heaven and Earth, and Svish_t_ak_ri_t, the fire on the hearth.[^298]

+[^298]:
+    See Des Coulanges, "Ancient City," I. 3.
+"Especially were the meals of the family religions acts.
+The god \[the sacred fire\] presided there.
+He had cooked the bread and prepared the food; a prayer, therefore, was due at the beginning and end of the repast.
+Before eating, they placed upon the altar the first fruits of the food; before drinking, they poured out a libation of wine.
+This was the god's portion.
+No one doubted that he was present, that he ate and drank; for did they not see the flame increase as if it had been nourished by the provisions offered?
+Thus the meal was divided between the man and the god.
+It was a sacred ceremony, by which they held communion with each other....
+The religion of the sacred fire dates from the distant and dim epoch when there were yet no Greeks, no Italians, no Hindus, when there were only Aryas.
+When the tribes separated they carried this worship with them, some to the banks of the Ganges, others to the shores of the Mediterranean....
+Each group chose its own gods, but all preserved as an ancient legacy the first religion which they had known and practiced in the common cradle of their race."

+    The fire in the house denoted the ancestor, or pit_ri_, and in turn the serpent was revered as a living fire, and so an appropriate symbol of the First Father.—A. W.

+[^297]: L. c.
+III.
+85.

+[^296]: Manu III.
+117-118.

 After having thus satisfied the gods in the four quarters, the householder had to throw some oblations into the open air, which were intended for animals, and in some cases for invisible beings, ghosts and such like.
 Then he was to remember the Departed, the Pit_ri_s, with some offerings; but even after having done this he was not yet to begin his own repast, unless he had also given something to strangers (atithis).